seL4/website/About/FAQ.md

 read access to a sender's buffer and write access to a receiver's buffer and copies the data directly from the sender's to the receiver's address space.

-Shared-buffer access can be synchronised via "Notifications".
+Shared-buffer access can be synchronised via *Notification* objects.

 ### How does message-passing work?

-As is characteristic to members of the L4 microkernel family, seL4 uses "synchronous IPC".
+As is characteristic to members of the L4 microkernel family, seL4 uses *synchronous IPC*.
 This means a rendez-vous communication model, where the message is exchanged when both sender and receiver are ready.
 If both are running on the same core, this means that one partner will block until the other invokes the IPC operation.

-In seL4, IPC is via "Endpoint Objects".
+In seL4, IPC is via *Endpoint* objects.
 An Endpoint can be considered a mailbox through which the sender and receiver exchange the message through a handshake.
-Anyone holding a Send capability can send a message through an Endpoint, and anyone holding a Receive cap can receive a message.
+Anyone holding a capability with *Send* rights to the Endpoint can send a message through that Endpoint, and anyone holding a capability with *Receive* rights can receive a message on the Endpoint the capability refers to.
 This means that there can be any number of sender and receivers for each Endpoint.
 In particular, a specific message is only delivered to one receiver (the first in the queue), no matter how many threads are trying to receive from the Endpoint.

 Message broadcast is a higher-level abstraction that can be implemented on top of seL4's primitive mechanisms.

 ### Why do send-only operations not return a success indication?